WilliamStam/FatFree-Ajax-Boilerplate/README.md

 ---
 ## CSS - less
-the style.css is generated from /ui/_css/libs/style.less and gets placed in /ui/_css/style.css
+/ui/_css/style.css is generated from /ui/_css/libs/style.less.
+Consider it a collection of app styles